Reach high, for stars lie hidden in your soul. Dream deep, for every dream precedes the goal.

 Thank you Oprah!

 If I could say one thing to Oprah, I would say Thank You.
 She has an amazing magazine and that magazine has given me the confidence to live my best life.
 I am proud to be an Oprah magazine contributor for the month of February.

 Lets all pursue our wildest dreams this year.
 I have a feeling 2013 is going to be one of many dreams being achieved.

-The A Dream Come True: Published in Oprah Magazine by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+A Dream Come True: Published in Oprah Magazine by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.